elhajj33/Thumbserve/README.md

 # Thumbserve
 RaspberryPi File share that will act as a thumb drive.
 Useful for sending files to 3D printers and media devices

-The intention of this project was to make a fat32 drive available for Resin 3D Printers.
+The intention of this project was to make a fat32 drive available for Resin 3D Printers able to only read fat 32 USB drives.

 ##
 <div> HARDWARE </div>